Friday, February 26, 2010

 Rustown Art

-A beautiful reminder that Spring will come...eventually.
-And, I have several projects on the back burners waiting for those mild days.
-I plan on sanding, priming, and repainting the wrought iron deck table and chairs, and the patio picnick table.
+A beautiful reminder that Spring will come - eventually.
+And I have several projects on the back burners waiting for those mild days.
+I plan on sanding, priming, and repainting the wrought iron deck table and chairs, and the patio picnic table.
 I want to re-pot several plants - I really like terra cotta for this.
 Want to seal and stain the deck.
-Plan on enlarging the brick entry into the backyard, tear down the eyesore of a playscape, re-plant grass.....aahhh...Spring.
-It brings nicer weather but more work!
+Plan on enlarging the brick entry into the backyard, tear down the playscape, re-plant grass.....aahhh...Spring!

 Tuesday, February 23, 2010